Suspiria (2018 film): Box office

 Suspiria grossed a total of $179,806 during its opening weekend playing at the ArcLight Hollywood and Regal Union Square in Los Angeles and New York, respectively.
 This marked an average of $89,903 per screen, the highest screen-average box office launch of the year.
-Upon its expansion the following week, the film grossed $964,722 between November 2 and November 4, ranking number 19 at the U.S. box office.
+Upon its expansion the following week, the film grossed $964,722 between November 2 and 4, ranking number 19 at the US box office.
 The film had closed on December 20 after it grossed $5,169,833 internationally, and $2,483,472 in the United States, making for a worldwide gross of $7,653,305.
 In 2020, Guadagnino said Suspiria had "made absolutely nothing.
 It was a disaster at the box office."

 Critical response

 The critical responses to Suspiria were strongly polarized upon its release.
 Peter Travers of Rolling Stone stressed that "polarizing" served as "too tame a word" to describe the reactions to the film.
 On review aggregator Rotten Tomatoes, the film has an approval rating of 65% based on 335 reviews, with an average rating of 6.9/10.
 The website's critical consensus reads: "Suspiria attacks heady themes with garish vigor, offering a viewing experience that's daringly confrontational—and definitely not for everyone."
 On Metacritic, the film has an average weighted score of 64 out of 100, based on 56 critics, indicating "generally favorable reviews".

 "Guadagnino, who has said he wanted to remake Suspiria since he first saw it more than 30 years ago, signals both his reverence and his seriousness by departing from it in every way imaginable — visually, sonically, dramatically, emotionally."